FAQ

 Introduction to Facet

-How does Facet differ from traditional Layer 2 solutions?
+How does Facet differ from conventional Layer 2 solutions?

-Facet is the only Ethereum Layer 2 that scales Ethereum without adding any dependencies or trust assumtions.
-This allows us to offer these compelling features.
+Facet is the only Ethereum rollup that scales Ethereum without adding any dependencies or trust assumtions.
+This allows Facet to uniquely offer these compelling features:

 100% uptime: as long as Ethereum is operational, Facet is as well.